 Your Student Support Team

-For general support and advice during your studies, including confirming attendance, extensions, interruptions, special circumstances, degree programme transfers, resources and regulations
+For general support and advice during your studies, including confirming attendance, extensions, interruptions, exceptional circumstances, degree programme transfers, resources and regulations

 How we can support you